 Set-ADComputer -Identity SAMPLE\SSRSsvc$ -Add @{'msDS-AllowedToDelegateTo'=@( 'MSSQLSvc/SQL1.sample.local:1433, 'MSSQLSvc/SQL1.sample.local','MSOLAPSvc.3/SQL2.sample.local:TABULAR', 'MSOLAPSvc.3/SQL2:TABULAR','MSOLAPDisco.3/SQL2.sample.local SQL2','MSOLAPDisco.3/SQL2 SQL2')}

-Last step of the configuration requires the change of the Power BI report server configuration.
+The last step of the configuration requires the change of the Power BI report server configuration.

-The file rsreportserver.config (the default location for this file is C:\Program Files\Microsoft Power BI Report Server\PBIRS\ReportServer) must be edited:
+The file rsreportserver.config (the default location for this file is C:\Program Files\Microsoft Power BI Report Server\PBIRS\ReportServer) must be edited.

 <AuthenticationTypes>